-- 157. Plaintiff F.B. is the mother of J.G., a 15-year-old court-involved student.
-J.G. was born on May 14, 1989. - 158.
-Starting in February 2003, J.G. attended the City Defendants' Passages Academy, a correctional educational setting of City Defendants, for approximately seven

-- months.
-J.G. was denied appropriate educational services while a student at Passages Academy. - 159.
+- 152. Plaintiff F.B. is the mother of J.G., a 15-year-old court-involved student.
+J.G. was born on May 14, 1989. - 153.
+Starting in February 2003, J.G. attended the City Defendants' Passages Academy, a correctional educational setting of City Defendants, for approximately seven months.
+J.G. was denied appropriate educational services while a student at Passages Academy. - 154.
 After fifteen months, J.G. was released from a placement with an OCFS contract agency and returned to New York City on or about October 31, 2004.

-Upon her return, she was denied an appropriate school placement in violation of law and was not given notice or due process prior to being denied access to school. - Despite numerous attempts by F.B. and J.G. to obtain a school placement, J.G. was denied the right to re-enroll in school. - 161.
+Upon her return, she was denied an appropriate school placement in violation of law and was not given notice or due process prior to being denied access to school. - 155.
+Despite numerous attempts by F.B. and J.G. to obtain a school placement, J.G. was denied the right to re-enroll in school. - 156.
 F.B. and J.G. attended multiple meetings with a placement officer at the Region 9 Learning Support Center, and after approximately three weeks were given papers for J.G. to enroll at one of City Defendants' high schools.
 However, a representative of that school told J.G. to go back to the Region 9 Learning Support Center for additional papers.
-When J.G. and F.B. later returned to the high school with the additional paperwork, they were told that J.G. could not be admitted because she had a record. - 162.
-Before this action, neither F.B. nor J.G. were contacted by anyone at the Department of Education.
+When J.G. and F.B. later returned to the high school with the additional paperwork, they were told that J.G. could not be admitted because she had a record.

+157. Neither F.B. nor J.G. has been contacted since then by anyone at the Department of Education.
 J.G. has missed over one month of classes and remains out of school to date.
-Neither F.B. nor J.G. received adequate due process prior to being deprived of services. - 163.
-After this action was filed, the City Defendants offered to return J.G. to school.
-There were many delays caused by City Defendants throughout the process of trying re-enroll J.G. even after this case was filed.
-Instead of immediately admitting J.G. to a school, Defendants' counsel sent her on interviews.
-However, the schools to which she was referred either did not admit her or would not allow her to begin until the start of the new school semester in February.
-Finally, on or about January 4, 2005, J.G. visited a high school that agreed to admit her, but only for the start of the new school semester.
+Neither F.B. nor J.G. received adequate due process prior to being deprived of services.